 A much more modern version of the sauna idea is the electric light near infrared lamp sauna.
 Dr. John Harvey Kellogg is credited with its invention about 100 years ago.

 Theory: Near infra-red light is an antioxidant nutrient, activates cells, supports metabolic processes, and assists in the removal of chemical toxins and heavy metals through the sweat glands.
 It also increases oxygenation and enhances the immune system while reducing the radiation burden in the body by removing radioactive particles resident in the tissues.
 Near infrared is also helpful for wound healing and cellular regeneration.
 [1, 2]

 Clinics that offer

 Aloha Wellness Center

 The sauna near infrared heat penetrates into the body stimulating the sweating process without the feelings of suffocation and discomfort that are common in high-temperature dry and steam heat saunas.
-The following effects are observed:
+The following effects are theorized:

 - The sauna creates a “fever” reaction that kills potentially dangerous viruses and bacteria and increases the number of white blood cells in the body, strengthening the immune system.

 - Help excrete toxins from the body including cadmium, lead, zinc, nickel, sodium, sulfuric acid, and mercury.

 - Stimulates dilation of blood vessels, especially the peripheral ones, which helps enhance blood flow deep in the tissues, providing pain relief besides enhanced nutrition.